DavidMANZI-093/apr-ticketing-system/README.md

 ## License

-ISC License - See package.json for details.
+MIT License - See package.json for details.